jcutrell/jonathancutrell/content/blog/2023-02-11-the-dog-ate-the-toast.md

 ---
+title: 'The Dog Ate the Toast Again.'
-published_at: 2023-02-11
+published_at: 2023-02-11T11:32:00
 ---

 Our family dog, Evie, ate my daughter's toast off of the table.
-This is a common occurrence - she will take whatever scraps she can get, despite the verbal assault that may follow.
+This is a common occurrence - she will take whatever scraps she can get, despite risking the verbal assault that may follow.

 This last occurrence triggered a thought for me, after a quick conversation with my wife.